A Lawsuit Over Costco Golf Balls Shows Why We Can't Have Nice Things For Cheap

 So, Titleist are the Monster Cables of the golfing/country club set....?

+Robots are regularly used to compare golf equipment for that reason.
+Google "Iron Byron" for details.

+Hey!
+Orange balls!
+I'll have a box of those.
+Give me a box of those naked lady tees, and gimme two of those, gimme six of those...

-Re:"Shows Why We Can't Have Nice Things For Cheap" (Score:4, Informative)
+Re:"Shows Why We Can't Have Nice Things For Cheap" (Score:5, Informative)

 If you read TFA you will see that "why we can't have nice things for cheap" refers to the tactic employed by large companies of threatening legal action against small competitors that those competitors can't afford to defend against, even if they are likely to win.
 It's a tactic that Acushnet has used before.